Daniel-M/BioTools/kd_Calculator/README.md

 dx0=4.19038e-2

 Where for the each parameter J the error is expresed as dJ.
 So taking dx above, the error is ddx

+The default input filename is "kd-params.txt", but other files can be passed as argv[1]:

+    ./kd-calculator.out parameters_are_here.txt